bryaneSvr/eCommerce-aspnet-mvc-application/readme.txt

 	b.
 Solution Platform : Any CPU
 	c.
 Profiles : IIS Express

-That's it. launch the application (ctrl+F5) from Visual Studio 2022 and it should work!
+That's it.
+Launch the application (ctrl+F5) from Visual Studio 2022 and it should work!

 Login Details :
 GeneralUser Login